Sustainable Production of Cellulosic Ethanol

 The product, cellulosic ethanol, is an advanced and truly sustainable biofuel, which is almost carbon neutral.
 It is produced from agricultural residues such as wheat straw and corn stover, which will be provided by local farmers.
 Thus, the new bioethanol plant will generate green jobs and economic growth in rural areas that might be struggling with underemployment and economic downturn.

 From June 2017 to May 2023, the LIGNOFLAG project receives 24.7 million Euro funding from the Bio-Based Industries Joint Undertaking under the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No. 709606.
 By setting up a commercial flagship plant for the sustainable production of cellulosic ethanol, the project will foster the transition towards a post-petroleum society in Europe.

 Project Aims and Fields of Work

 The main objective of the LIGNOFLAG project is to demonstrate a full-scale commercial plant for the production of cellulosic ethanol from agricultural residues using Clariant’s sunliquid® technology.
-The new plant, with an annual production capacity of up to 60,000 tons, will be built in the southwestern part of Romania.
+The new plant, with an annual production capacity of approx. 50,000 tons, will be built in the southwestern part of Romania.
 The facility will be a flagship site, confirming competitiveness and sustainability of the sunliquid® technology at commercial scale.

 The main objectives of the LIGNOFLAG project are: